solana-labs/solana-program-library/token-lending/flash_loan_design.md

     ///   6. `[]` Token program id
     ///   7. `[writable]` Flash loan fees receiver, must be the fee account specified at InitReserve.
     ///   8. `[writeable]` Host fee receiver.
-    /// ... a variable number of accounts that is needed for `executeOperation(amount: u64)`.
-    FlashLoan {
+    ///   .. `[any]` Additional accounts expected by the flash loan receiver program FlashLoan {
         /// The amount that is to be borrowed
         amount: u64,